Recruiter Top 10: Learning and Development Software

 OfferCraft uses a combination of customizable games, dynamic rewards, and leaderboards to incentivize employee behaviors – you know, like getting them to participate in those training courses you’ve been badgering them about to no avail?

 OfferCraft also has a trivia game function, which employers can use to test employee knowledge retention after conferences, presentations, seminars, and so on.

 No one likes sitting through a bland PowerPoint presentation.
 If you’re still relying on them for your employee training courses, you’re not doing yourself or your workforce any favors.

 While Prezi isn’t strictly speaking a learning and development software, it is a much more engaging presentation platform that is more likely to keep employees interested in what you have to teach them.

-And Prezi can also be a great way to help employees learn valuable soft skills, according to Elizabeth Jenkins, communications manager at Source Capital Funding, Inc.: “We also love to leverage Prezi for presentations and research.
+And Prezi can also be a great way to help employees learn valuable soft skills, according to Elizabeth Jenkins, communications manager at Source Capital Funding, Inc., and Texas Hard Money: “We also love to leverage Prezi for presentations and research.
 We like to help our employees grow though reports on market analysis.
 This research, combined with Prezi and the subsequent public speaking practice, not only helps our employees with their professional growth, but it also helps improve their interpersonal skills for business sales and networking.”

 eCoach bills itself as a “rapid authoring tool,” which means exactly what you think it means.
 The software allows users to create and publish custom eLearning courses quickly and with ease.
 Instead of hiring a third-party to design your company’s curriculum, you can do it all in house – and you don’t even need to be a tech genius. eCoach has all the features and functions you’ll need to craft an effective learning program from start to finish.